vonmillhausen/sf2000/README.md

 ### Bootloader Bug
 The bootloader on the SF2000 (the bit of code embedded in the devices hardware; it initialises things, and kicks-off loading of the BIOS from `bisrv.asd`) has a bug, which can cause the SF2000 to lock-up with a black screen during boot if the `bios` folder has been messed with.
 Specifically, the bug is triggered when the `bios` folder's FAT table contains a multiple of `4` entries, or a multiple of `4` plus `1`.

-If your device is currently _not_ booting, and you've modified the `bios` folder in any way (e.g., patching a new boot logo, upgrading firmware, etc.), you can attempt to get the SF2000 booting again by creating empty text files inside the `bios` folder, one at a time (this creates new FAT entries, and should get you away from numbers of entries the stock bootloader doesn't like).
-For example, create an empty file in the `bios` folder called "temp1.txt", put the microSD card back in the SF2000, and see if it boots.
-If it still doesn't, add a "temp2.txt" file to the `bios` folder, put the card back in the SF2000 and try booting again, etc..

-Alternatively, `bnister` found the root cause for the bug, and has created a patch which permanently fixes it (no added files required).
-Below are the patching instructions.

-**NOTE: While many people have already reported success with patching their bootloader, and no-one has yet reported any issues with it, this patch should be considered experimental:**
+It's strongly recommended that you fix the bug on your SF2000, as failure to do so can cause some headaches for you down the road with a non-booting device.
+There's a couple of ways to go about fixing it:

+#### If Your SF2000 Is Currently Able To Boot Normally
+If your SF2000 is currently able to boot normally (i.e., when you power it on, you get to the stock main menu), then you can permanently fix the bug in the device's hardware as follows (credit to `bnister` for both finding the root cause for the bug, and creating the permanent fix):

-1. Ensure your SF2000 is in a state where it boots normally when turned on (displays a boot logo, proceeds to the main menu)
+1. Ensure your SF2000 is in a state where it boots normally when turned on (displays a boot logo, proceeds to the stock firmware main menu)
 2. Ensure your SF2000's battery is fully charged (having the device power off during the patching process will likely "brick" it, rendering it inoperable)
 3. Power off the SF2000, and remove the microSD card
 4. Connect the microSD card to your computer
 5. Download this zip file: [SF2000_bootloader_bugfix.zip](https://cdn.discordapp.com/attachments/1099465777825972347/1105582470990135316/SF2000_bootloader_bugfix.zip)
 6. Extract the zip file; inside is a folder called `UpdateFirmware`, containing a single file called `Firmware.upk`
-7. Copy the `UpdateFirmware` folder to the root of the microSD card, so that the `UpdateFirmware` folder is in the same place as the `bios` and `roms` folders
+7. Copy the `UpdateFirmware` folder to the root of the microSD card, so that the `UpdateFirmware` folder is in the same place as the `bios` and `roms` folders (i.e., you'll have an `SD:/UpdateFirmware/Firmware.upk` file)
 8. Eject the microSD card from your computer, and put it back in the SF2000
 9. Turn the SF2000 on; you should see a message in the lower-left corner of the screen indicating that patching is taking place.
-The process will only last a few seconds
+The process will only last a few seconds.
+If you do not see this message, and instead just go to the main menu as normal, then either this means your SF2000 has previously had the fix applied already, or you should double-check you've placed the patch file in the right place
 10. When the patching is complete, you will be taken to the main menu as usual
 11. Power off the SF2000, and remove the microSD card
 12. Connect the microSD card to your computer
 13. Delete the `UpdateFirmware` folder (it's no longer needed)

+#### If Your SF2000 Is Currently Not Booting (Black Screen)
+If your device is currently _not_ booting, and you've modified the `bios` folder in any way (e.g., patching a new boot logo, upgrading firmware, etc.), you can attempt to get the SF2000 booting again by creating empty text files inside the `bios` folder, one at a time (this creates new FAT entries, and should get you away from numbers of entries the stock bootloader doesn't like).
+For example, create an empty file in the `bios` folder called "temp1.txt", put the microSD card back in the SF2000, and see if it boots.
+If it still doesn't, add a "temp2.txt" file to the `bios` folder, put the card back in the SF2000 and try booting again, etc..

+Alternatively, recent versions of [Tadpole](https://github.com/EricGoldsteinNz/tadpole) can help to automate this process for you.

+**NOTE**: Once you get your SF2000 booting again, I strongly suggest you perform [the permanent fix to the bug](#if-your-sf2000-is-currently-able-to-boot-normally) to prevent from getting into the same situation again in the future.

+There are also some [other reasons why an SF2000 may not be booting](#help-my-sf2000-wont-turn-on-or-is-stuck-at-a-black-screen).

 ### Button Mappings/Key Bindings
 `bnister` discovered that the OS supports loading game-specific key bindings from `.kmp` files, stored in the `save` folder for each system and named after a game's ROM file (e.g., `/FC/save/Game Name.EXT.kmp`).
 They also discovered where in the `bisrv.asd` file the default mappings for each emulator are stored.
 Working with this information, `notv37` worked out what bits related to what buttons for each emulator.
 Using both their findings, we now have a tool which can be used to update both the global button mappings for the emulators, as well as create per-ROM mappings - you can [find this tool here](https://vonmillhausen.github.io/sf2000/tools/buttonMappingChanger.htm).